nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `undo` only reverts changes made
 * `undo` will display an error message if there are no changes to be undone

+**Include an interactive GUI version where Avengers can click on the menu to undo the most recent changes as well.**

 #### Redo changes to Academy Directory: `redo`
 Redo changes made to Academy Directory